 Jessica Speer is an author focused on helping kids and families thrive.
-Her book, BFF or NRF (Not Really Friends)?
+Her award-winning book, BFF or NRF (Not Really Friends)?
 A Girl’s Guide to Happy Friendships released August 2021 Her second book, Middle School – Safety Goggles Advised.
 Her work and writing explore the tricky social stuff that peaks during adolescence.

 Book Summary: Packed with fun quizzes, colorful illustrations, and stories about girls just like you, BFF or NRF (Not Really Friends)?
 A Girls Guide to Happy Friendships is the ultimate interactive guidebook to help readers (ages 8-12) learn the ins and outs of friendship.
 Explore topics such as gossip, drama, and feeling left out, along with ways to strengthen the friendships that mean the most to you.